Last modified: August 28, 2020

 Nature and Purpose of the Processing

-Looker will process Customer Personal Data for the purposes of providing the Services and TSS to Customer in accordance with the Terms.
+Looker will process Customer Personal Data for the purposes of providing the Services and any applicable technical support to Customer in accordance with the Terms.

 Categories of Data